-Child Protection information will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet - the majority of all documentation is stored electronically on CPOMs and access arrangements ensure that only relevant staff are informed of individual cases.
+All Child Protection information prior to CPOMS will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet.
+All current Child Protection information is stored on CPOMS and can only be accessed by members of the school Senior Leadership Team.

-Historic cases/paper records are kept in secure in HT office.
 Only Child Protection information will be kept in the file and this file will be kept up to date.
-Records of concern, copies of referrals, invitations to Child Protection conferences, core groups and reports will be stored here.
-All Child

-Protection files will include; a chronology, a contents front cover and will record significant events in the child's life.
+Records of concern, copies of referrals, and invitations to Child Protection conferences, core groups and reports will be stored here.
+All Child Protection files will include; a chronology, a contents front cover and will record significant events in the child's life.